e-floran/bb-ntscout/README.md

 ## Basic app workflow

-- a user must login on the login page. the users variable, containing a list of authorized users, is checked before sending a login request to the bbapi.
+- a user must login on the login page. the users table, containing a list of authorized users, is checked before sending a login request to the bbapi.
+- on login, the user is redirected to the index.

+## Analyze team

-- on login, the user is redirected to the index, where data is fetched on its main national team next opponent.
+- on the analyze page, data is fetched on the user main national team next opponent.
-- the user can then pick another team to analyze on this same index page.
+- the user can then pick another team to analyze on this same page.
 - several collapsable section display data in tables.
-Data is either fetched from the bbapi or retrieved from the json files stored in the data folder of this app.
+Data is either fetched from the bbapi or retrieved from the app database.

 ## Manual scouting